Citing Sources in MLA

 Works Cited list

-The 8th edition, published in 2016, is the most recent MLA Handbook, and it uses the concept of containers, which are the larger wholes that contain the smaller parts (e.g., a journal is a container for an article; a database is a container for a journal).
+The 9th edition, published in 2021, is the most recent MLA handbook.
+This edition retains the concept of containers established in the previous (8th) edition, which are the larger wholes that contain the smaller parts (e.g., a journal is a container for an article; a database is a container for a journal).

 When citing works in the most recent style, you must first identify the format of your source (book, article, blog post, PDF, etc.).
 Citations generally follow the order below.
 Each major element is separated by a period.